superduperfantastic/blog/_posts/2016-03-01-a2-milk-goodbye-post-dairy-digestive-discomfort.md

 status: publish
 published: true
 title: Hello a2 Milk - Goodbye Post-Dairy Digestive Discomfort!
-excerpt: <p>Sponsored Post: As part of an Influencer Activation for Influence Central, we're talking about a2 Milk, which is a great alternative for those who are A1 protein-sensitive.</p>
+excerpt: <p>Sponsored Post - As part of an Influencer Activation for Influence Central, we're talking about a2 Milk, which is a great alternative for those who are A1 protein-sensitive.</p>
 wordpress_id: 24294
 wordpress_url: http://superduperfantastic.com/?p=24294
 disqus_id: 24294 http://superduperfantastic.com/?p=24294